Reflecting Upon Irreducible Mind

 Even Julio has to recognize this when he writes "

-"primitive simple irritability," as Myers put it?
-Or is it, on the other
+it the "primitive simple irritability," as Myers put it?
+Or is it,

-answer such metaphysical and philosophical questions.
-Even Siqueira only
+Mind answer such metaphysical and philosophical questions.
+Even Siqueira

-can "guess" and "bet" about it, but don't give hard and convincing responses.
+only can "guess" and "bet" about it, but don't give hard and convincing

 Scientists are trying to make sense of the data from a non-materialist